Health Care Technology

 Bachelor's degree or equivalent

-- Clearly defined perspectives and motivation to study in health care technology master's program;
+- Clearly defined motivation to study in health care technology master's programme;

-- HCT specialisation: logical, analytical and comprehensive analysis of e-health developments of the specific country (or countries) that the candidate chooses to take as an example;
+- HCT specialisation: logical, analytical and comprehensive analysis of e-health developments of a specific country (or countries) that the candidate chooses to take as an example;/li>

 - Possible Master's Thesis topics or research interests in health care technology;